nickzoic/nick.zoic.org/art/syntax-tree-editor/index.md

 from the root of the filesystem to the individual atom of a parsed program.
 We'd lose a lot of our old friends like `find` and `grep` and `diff3`, but think of what we'd gain ...

-I think this applies especially well to [MicroPython](/art/micropython-webusb/) where the concept of a "file system" as distinct from the code doesn't really make a lot of sense anyway.